pallets/quart/docs/flask_extensions.rst

 Flask extensions can be used with Quart, with some caveats.
-To do so the very first import in your code must be ``import quart.flask_patch`` as this will add modules proporting to be Flask modules for later use by the extension.
+To do so the very first import in your code must be ``import quart.flask_patch`` as this will add modules purporting to be Flask modules for later use by the extension.
 For example,

 .. code-block:: python